Inuit genealogy

 • Inuit history

-• a place name
+• a place name (colonial and inuktitut names)

 Search tips

-• Forced relocation to the High Arctic
+• Forced relocations to the High Arctic

-• Residential schools
+• Federal Hostels, boarding homes, and Residential schools

 • In the past, Inuit had only one name as the Inuit naming system did not recognize shared family names or surnames.
 Inuit names were also not gender specific.